romonzaman/vuejs-inertiajs/4_Integration_with_Laravel.md

    }
 ```

-**Step 4: Create a Vue Component**

-1. Create a new Vue component at `resources/js/Pages/Posts/Index.vue`:
+7. Create a new Vue component at `resources/js/Pages/Posts/Index.vue`:
 ```html
 <template>
   <div>